 the remaining 1/3 is to prove scientific skills obtained through self-education.
 No requirements exist for these publications as to their scientific topic or to the order of authorship.
 10% of the complementary summed IF may be filled with first author Hungarian publications or articles published in international periodicals with no impact factor (Appendix III.3.
 7-9.).

-(7) In the case of a degree acquisition of a PhD candidate not participating in the training, instead of the Impact Factor of publications in the fields of social sciences and in the social sciences topics of the health sciences programmes of the Pathological Sciences Doctoral School, evaluation must be undertaken on the basis of applied skills and experience gained in the delivery of scientific knowledge, scientific lectures and education.
-Moreover all 5 of the following conditions must be met:
+(7) In the case of a degree acquisition of a PhD candidate not participating in the trainingthe minimum publication requirements are set out in paragraph 5, with the exception that 18 publication points are required instead of 12.

-a) at least 18 publication points (Appendix III.3-7.);

-b) a minimum of 6 publications;

-c) out of which at least 2 were published in international journals or in a Hungarian journal qualified by the Science Citation Index Expanded (SCIE) or Social Science Citation Index;

-d) first authorship in at least 1 Hungarian publication;

-e) at least one first-author publication which was published in journals qualified by Science Citation Index Expanded (SCIE) or Social Science Citation Index (SSCI), or Arts and Humanities Citation Index or European Reference Index for the Humanities (ERIH PLUS), or a journal competent in the field (AppendixIII.3.-8-9.), “equivalence list”).

 The requirements described in a) to e) must be fulfilled with the articles published in the topic of the PhD thesis.
+A zölddel jelölt rész a magyar verzióban törölve.
+Akkor ez azt jelenti, hogy nem muszáj az értekezés témájában írni a 18 publikációt?

 (8) The head of the Departmental Doctoral School (DI) can give permission for the evaluation of the scientific performance with the standards of social sciences which is based on the knowledge of that particular research topic and on its specification within the branches of science.
 This may take place within one year of the commencement of studies or in the case of PhD candidates without formal training, during the application for the PhD award procedure.
 Even with this concession, the PhD candidate can choose the impact factor based evaluation.
 In this case the points related to impact factors are to be applied with regard to the fact that for PhD students the minimum impact factor value is 1; for PhD candidates without formal training: 1.5.